nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Removing applicants by status : `remove`

-All applicants with the corresponding statuses stored in TrackAScholar is removed.
+All applicants with the corresponding statuses stored in TrackAScholar are removed.

 Format: `remove [ACCEPTED/REJECTED]`